Hedvig Taube: Royal mistress

 In late 1734, Hedvig Taube conceived again, and this time, she left her position at court and was installed at a private residence the king had arranged for her close to the royal residence of Wrangel Palace awaiting her delivery, where he regularly visited her by litter.
-On 17 March 1735, she gave birth to a son by the king in her residence, which were given the king's brother William of Hesse as his godfather and promised the title count of Hesse, while Hedvig Taube were given an allowance of 12.000 dlr from the state of Hesse, where the king was ruling Landgrave.
-All this made the relationship between the king and Hedvig Taube exposed in public and unable to conceal and herself the first acknowledged royal mistress in Sweden, which resulted in a public scandal.
-After her public acknowledgement and first appearance at court in 1735, the queen protested by claiming to be indisposed and refused to leave her rooms.
+On 17 March 1735, she gave birth to a son by the king in her residence, the child was then given the king's brother William of Hesse as his godson and promised the title count of Hesse.
+Hedvig Taube was given an allowance of 12,000 dlr from the estate of Hesse, where the king ruled in the province of Landgrave.
+All of this exposed the relationship between the king and Hedvig Taube to the public and both were unable to conceal it any longer.
+She became the first acknowledged royal mistress in Sweden, which resulted in a public scandal.
+After her public acknowledgement and first appearance at court in 1735, the queen protested by claiming to be indisposed and refused to leave her room.
 After this snub, Taube never appeared at court again.

 Public opinion favored the queen, who enjoyed great popularity for her personal piety and for being the only remaining member of the old Swedish dynasty.
 The queen herself, however, refused to display public displeasure, as this opposed her view on royal dignity.
 She did confess her displeasure in private to her confidante Emerentia von Düben, who, however, stated that it would be undignified for Ulrika Eleonora to notice this affair, and that her position as queen was untouchable: "As the moon continue its course over the sky with no care for the barks of dogs, so should Her Majesty despise the gossip, which has been unleashed by this so unfortunate and blind commitment."